andreamorgar/healthyFood/README.md

 # Interactive Application on Healthy Nutrition
-This repository contains the code used for the manuscript **FoodMedKG: Integrating Biomedical Knowledgeand Culinary Data for Health-Aware Decision Support**
+This repository contains the code used for the manuscript **FoodMedKG: Integrating Biomedical Knowledge and Culinary Data for Health-Aware Decision Support**

 # Project Description